Esri/arcgis-pro-sdk-community-samples/UtilityNetwork/TraceNetworkSample/ReadMe.md

 <!-- TODO: Write a brief abstract explaining this sample -->
 This console application demonstrates downstream trace from a Medium Voltage Transformer to Service Points on the Utility Network.
 Rather than coding particular logic to pick a starting point, the sample uses a known medium voltage transformer as a starting point for trace.
 The example illustrates a simple use case for using the Utility Network in the CoreHost application.
-The sample uses the NapervilleElectricSDKData.gdb, a file geodatabase available in the Community Sample data at C:\Data\UtilityNetwork (see under the "Resources" section for downloading sample data).
+The sample uses the NapervilleElectric.gdb, a file geodatabase available in the Community Sample data at C:\Data\UtilityNetwork (see under the "Resources" section for downloading sample data).
 You can also use any utility network data with this sample, although constant values may need to be changed.